kden/esp32_sunlight_sensor/README.md

 I chose to use ESP-IDF rather than Arduino-style C++ or one of the Python platforms for embedded programming because I wanted to demonstrate that I can still program in C, and I wanted to see if ESP-IDF does a better job at leveraging the ESP32's features than the Arduino libraries.

+This is part of the [Sunlight Sensor project in my portfolio](https://kden.github.io/sunlight-sensor/).
+You can see more details about the hardware used and other components of the project there.

 ## Getting Started

 ### Prerequisites